Parkinson Mentors Arizona

 Mentorship....a bridge to empowerment

-At Parkinson Mentors Arizona, our mission is to provide peer support to people newly diagnosed with Parkinson's disease, and individuals with established Parkinson's, so that each person feels supported and empowered.
+At Parkinson Mentors Arizona, our mission is to provide peer support to people newly diagnosed with Parkinson's disease, and individuals with established Parkinson's, so each person feels supported and empowered.

 We understand that every individual's journey with Parkinson's disease is unique.
 Our peer mentors travel the road of PD with strength, advocacy, positivity, and persistence.
-We offer resources and guidance to help you achieve understanding and feel supported.
+We offer local community resources and guidance to help you achieve understanding and feel supported.

 People newly diagnosed with Parkinson’s disease.